Achievement Unlocked

 Overt / Grandiose Subtype

 Presents as confident, entitled, and often dismissive of the therapist's competence.
-May dominate sessions and seek therapy only when self-image is threatened — job loss, divorce, or a major narcissistic injury.
-May devalue or idealize the clinician rapidly.
+May dominate sessions and seek therapy only when a threat to the self-image has occurred, whether through job loss, divorce, or some other significant narcissistic injury.
+Idealization and devaluation of the clinician can occur rapidly.

-Common presenting complaints include unfair treatment at work, a partner who "doesn't appreciate them," and difficulty understanding why others respond negatively.
-The client's narrative typically positions them as victim or misunderstood genius.
+Common presenting complaints include unfair treatment at work, a partner who does not appreciate them, and confusion about why others respond negatively.
+The client's narrative typically positions them as either a victim or a misunderstood person of exceptional ability.

-Behaviorally: frequent name-dropping, excessive eye contact to assert dominance, speaking over the clinician, arriving late or cancelling last-minute.
+Behaviorally, the clinician may notice frequent name-dropping, excessive eye contact as a dominance assertion, speaking over or redirecting the clinician, and patterns of arriving late or cancelling last-minute without apparent concern for the impact.

 Covert / Vulnerable Subtype

 Presents with depression, anxiety, or chronic victimhood.
 Appears fragile and hypersensitive to perceived slights.
-Hidden grandiosity sits beneath a surface of grievance — a sense of deserving more than life has given them.
+The grandiosity is not absent but hidden beneath a surface of grievance, specifically a pervasive sense of deserving more than life has given them.
+This is what distinguishes covert NPD from genuine depression.

 Often misidentified as depression, dysthymia, or PTSD.
-The clinician may not recognize NPD until patterns of exploitativeness, envy, or interpersonal contempt begin to surface over several sessions.
+The clinician may not recognize NPD features until patterns of exploitativeness, envy, or interpersonal contempt begin to surface across several sessions.
+Premature reassurance or validation in early sessions can reinforce the victimhood narrative and delay accurate formulation.

-Behaviorally: withdraws when not the center of attention, subtle one-upmanship, extensive rumination on perceived injustices, passive-aggressive rather than overt anger.
+Behaviorally, the clinician may notice withdrawal when not the center of attention, subtle one-upmanship, extensive rumination on perceived injustices, and passive-aggressive expression of anger rather than direct conflict.

 Conducting the Interview